 A: There have been case reports showing beneficial effects of magnesium in anxiety reduction, but more studies are needed for confirmation.
 You can take one capsule of 500 mg of magnesium oxide daily if desired.

-A: Many supplements have been shown to have beneficial effects in anxiety, however the evidence is mostly low-grade.
+A: Many supplements have been shown to have beneficial effects on anxiety, however, the evidence is mostly low-grade.
 Better, more powerful studies are needed for confirmation.

 As complementary and alternative medicine becomes more accepted by the traditional medical community, natural anxiety supplements, including vitamins for anxiety and stress, can help mitigate the difficulties of mental health disorders.